 Yes.
-The average modern human can survive without meat, if they keep certain nutrient needs in mind!
+The average modern human can survive without meat.
+However, they should keep certain nutrient needs in mind!

-Keep reading to find out why you should consider going meatless, what nutrients to pay attention to, and glimpse at what a meat free day could look like!
+Keep reading to find out why you should consider going meatless, nutrients to pay extra attention to, and glimpse at what a meat free day could look like!

 What is a Meat Free Diet?

 A meat free diet excludes meat, defined as animal flesh.
-However, while fish would technically be under this category, I have excluded fish from this article.
+However, while fish could technically be called ‘animal flesh,’ I have excluded fish from this article.

 Why Go Meat Free?